ryan-goosling/faceswap/README.md

 3. **Learning the LoRA model**
    - The LoRA model was fine-tuned using carefully selected learning parameters, and the results were saved on HuggingFace.
-   Check the trained model on HuggingFace: [Glam Person Initial LoRA](https://huggingface.co/biglebowski/glam_person_initial).
+   Check the trained model on HuggingFace: [Glam Person LoRA](https://huggingface.co/biglebowski/glam_person_lora).
-   - Fundamental parameters include a small learning rate (`2e-5`) for precise fine-tuning, a resolution of `1024` matching the preprocessed images, and a maximum of `500` training steps to prevent overfitting.
+   - Fundamental parameters include a small learning rate (`1e-4`) for precise fine-tuning, a resolution of `1024` matching the preprocessed images, and a maximum of `500` training steps to prevent overfitting.
    - Additional parameters like gradient accumulation steps and gradient checkpointing were employed to stabilize training and efficiently manage memory.
    - Training command:
      ```